-“What I would do for some Nkri drones right now!”
+“What I would do for some Galactic Union drones right now!”
 Caroline continued.
 She knelt down to look at the wound.
 She began feeling my leg to see what was damaged.
-It was a painful process, however she realised that the heat of the weapon projectile had caused my wound to cauterise.
-There wasn’t any bleeding, I was very lucky.
+It was a painful process, however.
+She realised that the heat of the weapon projectile had caused my wound to cauterise.
+There wasn’t any bleeding.
+I was very lucky.

 However, I didn’t feel lucky with one leg being mangled.
-The pain did subside as the BCI took control and numbed the leg.
-However, it made it difficult to operate the other leg as well and they found it difficult to lift me into the chair on the snail’s back.
+The pain subsided as the BCI took control and numbed the leg.
+However, it made it difficult to operate the other leg as well, and they found it difficult to lift me into the chair on the snail’s back.
 I sat there wondering how we will get anywhere.
 Caroline jumped into the back of the snail with Ave and I could hear that they felt quite uncomfortable.
-Once again we set off.
+Once again, we set off.

 The rest of the brief journey to the wall felt like a lifetime.
-My mouth cracked into a large smile when I saw this great and tall object towering over us.
+My mouth cracked into an enormous smile when I saw this great, tall object towering over us.
 On this quick journey, Caroline had contacted security and gave them an update.
-They promised to allow our BCI ID’s the ability to open the doors.
-We arrived and of course the doors would not open.
+They promised to allow our BCI IDs the ability to open the doors.
+We arrived, and of course, the doors would not open.

-After some time communicating with security, they overrode the system after a restart.
-It took some time and the horror of seeing my leg like it shocked me.
+After some time of communicating with security, they overrode the system after a restart.
+It took some time and the horror of seeing my leg mangled shocked me as the light grew brighter.
 They had promised to have a medical crew waiting on the other side of the wall.
 All the messages sent back and forth were encrypted through The Core and Caroline promised it to be of the highest encryption.
 I didn’t care, just as long as I got the medical care I needed.

-They took me into an ambulance and the rest was a blur as they rushed me and Caroline in secret through to a pod on onto The Bridge.
+They took me into an ambulance and the rest was a blur as they rushed me and Caroline in secret through to a pod that went to The Bridge.
 Ave stayed behind as she was speaking to security.
 We were up there for many hours as they figured out human anatomy from the small pieces of data they gathered when I had the virus.
 Plus some data from Caroline and my other leg.
 They were trying to give me a new leg.

 I was in there for two days.
-During those two days, it was nice to catch up with what happened with Caroline.
-However, she continued to avoid talking about what happened to us, so the conversation got stale.
+Caroline stayed by my side throughout and we had some pleasant conversations.
+However, she continued to avoid talking about what happened to us in the dark forest, so some conversations got stale.

 I spent some time looking at the news articles about myself.
 After being in the wilderness scared for my life.
-Few news articles saying some nasty things about me seemed like small things.
-I read some nasty things.
+The nasty things the articles said about me seemed so small.
 It often made me wonder how they could say anything about me without knowing me.
 Some of them were false.
 ‘James has a ritual where he marks his next victims out on a primitive whiteboard in his motorhome!
 His companion is sworn to secrecy by an uncaring Core.
 Why did we allow this onto The Liberty?’
 One reported.

 They all wrote like I was a psychopath dedicated to wiping out the Tuhingan race.
 Many wrote that I have no resemblance to the Rehew and all the claims I was Rehew were false.
 Apparently I claimed this because I am a Galactic Union agent sent to infiltrate and eliminate all Tuhingan life on The Liberty.

-At many of the articles, I surprised myself as I considered them humorous and ridiculous.
-It also shocked me by how paranoid the Tuhingan often seemed to be in these articles.
+In many of the articles, I surprised myself as I considered them humorous and ridiculous.
+It also shocked me by how paranoid the Tuhingans could become.
 After a while, I put them all away and went to sleep.
 The next day, as me and Caroline were having breakfast, we had a visitor.
 It was Fabula.